-In the first example we left extra capital sitting in our house doing nothing, except to save us 110% in interest.
-In the second example, we invested that capital instead so we paid the 110% interest over 25 years, but also made 429% on our investments during the same time using the same capital.
-So maybe investing our money instead of aggressively tackling our mortgage isn’t such a bad idea.
+In the first example we left extra capital sitting in our house doing absolutely nothing, except to save us 110% in interest over 25 years.
+In the second example, we invested that capital instead so although we had to pay the 110% interest over 25 years, we also made 429% on our investments during the same time using the same capital.
+So maybe investing our money instead of aggressively tackling our mortgage isn’t such a bad idea

 But wait a minute.
 What accounting sorcery is at play here when a 6% investment return can dramatically outperform a 7% mortgage rate?
 Well I’m sure you’ve figure it out by now (^_-) Each time we make a mortgage payment, our principle decreases.
-It’s the opposite of compound interest, because we pay less interest each time until eventually the entire loan is paid off.
-But our investment returns on the other hand are the exact opposite and actually compound and grow each year.
+It’s the opposite of compound interest, because we pay less interest each time (not more) until eventually the entire loan is paid off.
+But investment returns on the other hand are the exact opposite and actually compound and grow, giving us higher returns year after year (not less.)
 Annual Compounding x 25 years = major win.

 But it gets better!
 Our mortgage calculations are based on a 7% interest rate which is higher than average, even compared with long term historical rates.
 Not to mention rates are super low today.
-So chances are we’ll probably end up paying a lower rate than 7% on average.
+My current mortgage rate is just 2.6% as of 2014.
+So chances are we’ll probably end up paying a lower rate than 7% on average over the span of our mortgages.
 A cheaper borrowing cost means we’ll end up even further ahead.

 But wait, there’s more!
 I used 6% for our investment returns to be on the conservative side.
 But North American equity markets have historically returned about 10% annually, and bonds average about 8% annually.
-Market returns are not guaranteed, but as long as we can average more than 3.1% return for our investments (since that will give us $210,000 which is equal to the cost of the mortgage) then we’ll be better off investing all of our extra cash, than trying to pay down the mortgage.
-The worst total return ever for any 20 year period in the history of the stock market is positive 3.1%, which was around the Great Depression years.
-What do you think are the chances of a balanced portfolio averaging less than 3.1% annual return over the next 25 years?
+Market returns are not guaranteed, but as long as we can average more than 3.1% return per year for our investments (since that will give us $210,000 which is equal to the cost of the mortgage) then we’ll be better off investing all of our extra cash, than trying to pay down the mortgage.
+The worst total return ever for any 20 year period in the history of the stock market is still a positive 3.1%, which was around the Great Depression years.
+What do you think are the chances of a balanced portfolio averaging less than 3.1% annual return over the next 25 years when that has never happened in the history of North American stock markets before?
 And are you willing to miss out on such a great risk to reward opportunity.

-But it gets even BETTER!
+But it gets EVEN better!
 The interest paid on the $100,000 mortgage loan can be made completely tax deductible.
 Just use the $100,000 as part of the initial down payment first.
 Then take that $100,000 out as a home equity loan to invest in stocks, and now the interest on the loan can be claimed for investment proposes.
 So if your marginal tax rate in the 30% tax bracket like me then that 7% mortgage rate has just automagically dropped down to 4.9%.
-Meanwhile, our investment returns from capital gains and dividends such as gains from the home later are taxed at a lower rate than our marginal tax rate (less than 30% for.)
-What a bargain! ( ^^) Even the government is giving us an incentive to invest via other people’s money because interest we pay on a loan for investment purposes is tax deductible.
+Meanwhile, our investment returns from capital gains and dividends receive preferential tax treatment (less than 30%) What a bargain! ( ^^) Even the tax man is giving us an incentive to invest via other people’s money because interest we pay on a loan for investment purposes is tax deductible.

 And don’t forget about Inflation!
-If we stash away $100 under your beds today then by next year it will probably only be worth $98 or whatever.
-What happened to the $2?
+If we stash away $100 under our beds today then by next year it will probably only be worth $98 or whatever.
+What happened to the missing $2?
 Inflation happened.
-The rising cost of living can be a pain, but it can also be a gift to people who have debt.
-If you owe the bank $100 for example, then by next year if you haven’t touched the principle, that $100 balance you owe will only have $98 of purchasing power which means it’s EASIER for you to pay it back.
+The rising cost of living can be a pain, but it can also be a blessing to people who have debt.
+If you owe the bank $100 for example, then by next year if you haven’t touched the principle, that $100 balance you owe will only have $98 of purchasing power which means for all intends and purposes that $100 is now worth less, and it’s EASIER for you to pay it back.
 So a $100,000 mortgage, assuming a 2% inflation rate, will only be worth $98,000 by next year.
-Wow, we just increased our wealth by $2,000 in REAL terms by simply sitting on a mortgage :D The bigger our mortgage the more we’ll benefit.
-Thank you inflation!
-The US has over $16 trillion of national debt.
-And its growing by billions of dollars every day because their government continues to spend more than they take in.
+Wow, we just increased our wealth by $2,000 in REAL terms by simply sitting on a mortgage Thank you inflation!
+The more debt we have the more we’ll benefit from inflation The U.S. has over $16 trillion of national debt.
+And its growing by billions of dollars every day because its government continues to spend more than they take in.
 Inflation is a method used by many central banks around the world to deal with their nation’s debts.
 They print money so their currency won’t be worth as much.
-Inflation will slowly chip away at debt, which will decrease the debt’s real value over time making it easier to pay back Debt is a depreciating liability, but real estate is an appreciating asset, double win!
+Inflation will slowly chip away at debt, which will decrease the debt’s real value over time making it easier to pay back :) Debt is a depreciating liability, but real estate is an appreciating asset, so buying a home using debt is a double win!

 - stock market index - A weighted average of some of the largest and most popular stocks.
 An ETF that one can buy to track this performance would be the IVV for example.